sourcegraph/handbook/content/product/surfacing_product_feedback.md

 GitHub issues with the `feedback` label will automatically post to the #feedback Slack channel on creation; you do not need to manually copy the issue link into #feedback.

 Because a shareable issue is by definition public, you should not include any private customer information.
-You should still include things like the customer name, by including a link to the customer in Salesforce.
+You should still include things like the customer name, by using our [process for linking customer names in public places](../ops/bizops/customer_ops_tools.md#linking-to-customer-or-prospect-names-in-public-places).

 If you need to create an issue with more specific customer information, you should [create a new issue in Sourcegraph/Customer](https://github.com/sourcegraph/customer/issues/new/choose), which is private.
 You can then link that to a public issue in Sourcegraph/Sourcegraph.